 1. The Canadian Taxpayers Federation (CTF) is committed to protecting your privacy.
 Your personal information (name, address, phone number, e-mail, financial information, etc.) is stored using secure technologies through our head office in Regina, Saskatchewan.
 The CTF adheres to strict policies to prevent any unauthorized access or use.

-3. We do not, under any circumstances sell, exchange, or give away personal information which we have collected from you.
+3. We do not, under any circumstances publish, disclose, sell, exchange, or give away personal information which we have collected from you, without your explicit approval to do so.
 We may share aggregate information about our supporter base, stripped of any personally identifiable information, to third parties in order to comply with reporting obligations, and for business or marketing purposes.
-We also provide information to third parties on a strictly confidential and secured basis, to distribute faxes, e-mails, magazines, surveys, telephone calls and text messages on our behalf.
+We also provide information to third parties on a strictly confidential and secured basis, to distribute e-mails, magazines, surveys, telephone calls and text messages on our behalf.

 5. Access to all personal information is restricted to CTF offices, employees and authorized agents only.